piroor/webextensions-lib-shortcut-customize-ui/README.md

 Generates configuration UI for keyboard shortcuts, for WebExtensions-based Firefox addons.
 Note that this library will become obsolete after [the bug 1303384](https://bugzilla.mozilla.org/show_bug.cgi?id=1303384 "1303384 - UI for re-assigning an extension's command shortcut") fixed.

- * Due to [the bug 1325692](https://bugzilla.mozilla.org/show_bug.cgi?id=1325692 "1325692 - [commands] Explicit support for overriding built-in keyboard shortcuts by WebExtensions") you cannot some printable key shortcuts reserved for Firefox's built-in commands (like "Ctrl-A").
+ * Due to [the bug 1325692](https://bugzilla.mozilla.org/show_bug.cgi?id=1325692 "1325692 - [commands] Explicit support for overriding built-in keyboard shortcuts by WebExtensions") you cannot use some printable key shortcuts reserved for Firefox's built-in commands (like "Ctrl-A").
 On the other hand, you can override non-printable key shortcuts (like "Ctrl-Shift-Left").
  * Due to [the bug 1475043](https://bugzilla.mozilla.org/show_bug.cgi?id=1475043 "1475043 - Allow commands.update() to un-set a shortcut, disabling the command"), addons cannot unassign default shortcuts defined by `suggested_key` in its `manifest.json`.
 This library provides a workaround for the problem: it detects default shortcuts defined in the `description` field and provides ability to assign them as the initial user-defined shortcuts.

 ## Screenshots